Ultrapure water: Applications in semiconductor industry

 UPW is used extensively in the semiconductor industry where the highest grade of purity is required.
-The amount of electronic-grade or molecular-grade water used by the semiconductor industry is comparable to the water consumption of a small city; a single factory can utilize ultrapure water (UPW) at a rate of 2 MGD, or ~5500 m^{3}/day.
-The UPW is usually produced on-site.

 The use of UPW varies; it may be used to rinse the wafer after application of chemicals, to dilute the chemicals themselves, in optics systems for immersion photolithography, or as make-up to cooling fluid in some critical applications.
 UPW is even sometimes used as a humidification source for the cleanroom environment.

 The primary, and most critical, application of UPW is in wafer cleaning in and after wet etching step during the FEOL stage.
 Impurities which can cause product contamination or impact process efficiency (e.g. etch rate) must be removed from the water during cleaning and etching stage.
 In chemical-mechanical polishing processes, water is used in addition to reagents and abrasive particles.
 As of 2002 1-2 parts of contaminating molecules per one million of water ones was considered to be an "ultrapure water" (e.g. semiconductor grade).